How We Connected WordPress to AI Using the Abilities API and MCP

 Introducing Filter Abilities

-This is where our open-source Filter Abilities plugin comes in.
-We built it to expose the day-to-day operations that a digital team actually needs.
-It registers 36 abilities across several modules:
+This is where our open-source Filter Abilities Lite plugin comes in.
+We built it to expose the day-to-day WordPress operations that a digital team actually needs.
+The Lite version registers 21 abilities across the core modules most teams rely on:

-Content Management: Covers listing, creating, updating, and retrieving posts of any type, with taxonomy support and Advanced Custom Fields integration.
+Content Management: List, retrieve, create, update, delete, and bulk-manage posts of any type, with taxonomy support and optional Advanced Custom Fields handling when ACF is active.

-Taxonomy Management: Allows creating, updating, and deleting terms from any registered taxonomy
+Taxonomy Management: List terms and create, update, or delete terms from any registered public taxonomy.

 Setting It Up